DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 By the time 2004 rolled around, a product concocted by a small group formed by Netscape in 1998 had materialised.
 The product became Firefox, and the group became the Mozilla Foundation.
 The same year, rumours began swirling that Google was building a browser of its own.

-Firefox was free, leaving little barrier to entry, and people were more then interested in leaving Internet Explorer, which had gained a reputation for poor security and questionable support for web standards.
+Firefox was free, leaving little barrier to entry, and people were more than interested in leaving Internet Explorer, which had gained a reputation for poor security and questionable support for web standards.
 Firefox also used a unique rendering engine called Gecko and was open source.

 Upon release, Firefox immediately challenged Explorer's dominance.
 Within a mere nine months, the browser had amassed in excess of 60 million downloads.
-It continued to grow until it's peak in 2009, with just over 30% market share.
+It continued to grow until its peak in 2009, with just over 30% market share.

 Apple realised that they were limiting themselves by only including their browser on their own OS.
 As such, they released a version for Microsoft Windows.
 Unfortunately, this couldn't have come at a worse time, as the next year Google finally entered the browser market and released Chrome.

 ## The Rise of Chrome

 Despite initial reluctance from Google CEO Eric Schmidt to enter the browser wars, he eventually relented, and in 2008, Google Chrome released.
-Using components from Firefox and Apple's WebKit, it was built upon Chromium, an open source base also developed by Google.
+Using components from Firefox and Apple's WebKit, it was built upon Chromium, an open-source base also developed by Google.
 The release was marked with [a short comic by Scott McCloud](https://www.google.com/googlebooks/chrome/index.html).

 It didn't see success as instant as Firefox, but instead slowly crept up, to the point that by 2012 it was beating all other major browsers.
 From that point on, it only continued to grow and has taken complete dominance.